mKabouri/Steering-Behaviors/README.md

 The project is inspired by the desire to simulate and visualize various steering behaviors.
 These behaviors are fundamental in game development, robotics, and AI.

 ### Description:
-This project implements several steering behaviors in Python using the Pygame library.
-It visualizes behaviors such as Seek, Pursuit, Avoid Obstacles, Flocking, and Circuit navigation.
+This project implements several steering behaviors.
+It visualizes behaviors such as Seek, Flee, Flocking, and Circuit navigation.
 Each behavior is encapsulated in its own class with a clear interface, allowing for easy expansion and modification.

 My goal is to implement a small library of steering behavior for simulations.